Kirk Nieuwenhuis: 2008–2011

 Nieuwenhuis began his professional career with the Brooklyn Cyclones in the New York–Penn League, where he played 74 games and hit .277.
 Nieuwenhuis had 15 doubles, five triples and three home runs among 79 hits in 319 plate appearances.
 Following his first professional season, Nieuwenhuis continued to play well throughout the Mets' Minor League system.
-He played at every level, finishing the 2010 campaign at Triple-A Buffalo.
+He played at every level, finishing the 2010 campaign with the Triple-A Buffalo Bisons.
 In 2011, Nieuwenhuis was shut down with a torn labrum in his non-throwing shoulder.
 It cost him most of the second half of his season.

 2012

 Nieuwenhuis was called up by the Mets on April 7, 2012, to replace the injured Andrés Torres.
 Nieuwenhuis got his first major league hit, an infield single, on the same day he was called up; Nieuwenhuis finished the day 2-4.
-On April 9, in only his second start and third major league game, Nieuwenhuis hit his first Major League home run against Nationals pitcher Edwin Jackson.
-On April 27, he hit a walk-off single against the Miami Marlins off of Marlins closer Heath Bell giving the Mets the series sweep against the Marlins.
+On April 9, in only his second start and third major league game, Nieuwenhuis hit his first Major League home run against Washington Nationals pitcher Edwin Jackson.
+On April 27, he hit a walk-off single off of Miami Marlins closer Heath Bell giving the Mets the series sweep against the Marlins.

 Though he garnered early National League Rookie of the Year consideration for his .297 average, six home runs and superlative outfield defense through June 15, Nieuwenhuis batted .123 with one home run after that date, striking out in more than 44 percent of his plate appearances.
 By July 28, Nieuwenhuis was batting .252 with 7 home runs and 28 RBIs and on July 30, he was optioned to the Mets Triple-A affiliate, the Buffalo Bisons, to make way for Mike Baxter and Jason Bay who were coming off of the disabled list.
 On August 6 while with Buffalo, Nieuwenhuis was diagnosed with a partial tear of the plantar fascia in his right foot, which occurred while running down the first-base line just days after being optioned by the Mets.
 He reported to Port St. Lucie for rehab, then on August 22, he was shut down for the rest of the season to heal his foot.
 Through 91 games and 282 at bats, Niewenhuis was batting .252 with 7 home runs and 28 RBIs, while playing the outfield for the Mets.